KentHB/KentHB.github.io/projects/ProfTCG.md

 ## What did I do?
 What did I learn?
 I was responsible for making Cards.
 Card Images, the development of the Card Packs and user collection page (Your Cards).
 Most of it got scrapped or repurposed.
 I should've communicated and spoke up more with the group.
 There were concerns I had that I didn't voice until it was too late that resulted in a process more hectic than necessary.
 While the end result is functional, I could've done a lot more for the project visually or content-wise, and that feeling of there being a missed opportunity weighs me down a bit.
 However, what's done is done, all that's left is what lies ahead of me.

-And another note, for those interested in the site, see [here](https://github.com/ProfTCG/proftcg.github.io).
+And another note, for those interested in the site's github page, see [here](https://github.com/ProfTCG/proftcg.github.io).